Coherence (film): Inspirations and themes

-Byrkit told an interviewer for Spinning Platters, "Well, we came up with the premise in my living room, where the movie is shot.
+Byrkit told an interviewer for Spinning Platters, "We came up with the premise in my living room, where the movie is shot.
 A couple of years ago we were trying to think about what a good low budget, or no budget, movie would be.
 And, since we didn't have any resources, I had to think of what we actually had.
 We had a camera.
 We had some actors who were pretty good, and we had a living room.
 So we had to find out how to make a living room feel like more than just a living room.
 And, that led to a whole Twilight Zone type story ...
 I was craving a more naturalistic type of dialogue, where people overlap and it's very messy, where people talk more like real humans talk.
 And so, we planned the story for a year, including the twists and turns and reversals and betrayals so that we had a really tight puzzle – almost like a funhouse that we knew we could lead the actors through."

 Some reviewers have suggested that Byrkit was influenced by the eeriness of The Twilight Zone and/or the mind-challenging complexities of the science fiction film Primer.

 Byrkit answered one interviewer: "Twilight Zone, for sure.
 Primer wasn't really an influence so much as it was a sign to us that maybe there was an audience for this kind of movie.
 The actual movie itself is so different than ours that it wasn't as much of an influence as, say, Carnage by Roman Polanski, or other non-sci-fi movies."